“The mathematical sciences particularly exhibit order, symmetry, and limitation; and these are the greatest forms of the beautiful.”

 This model explores how an epistemic network might self-assemble as heterogeneous agents investigate nature and each other.

-in Games of Uncertain Information
+Rationality and Prediction in Games of Uncertain Information

 The Nash equilibrium concept has come to be central to game theory, economics, and other social sciences.
 A long-standing open question in the theory of games is the extent and condition under which we may expect rational agents to play the Nash equilibria of games.
 In The Impossibility of Prediction the Behavior of Rational Agents (2001) Foster and Young prove an impossibility theorem that demonstrates the non-robustness of Bayesian learning in justifying Nash equilibrium play.
 They show that in near-zero-sum games, agents cannot be both rational and also learn to accurately predict the strategies of their opponents.

 This model demonstrates the essential tension between rationality and prediction, and how we might resolve it.

 The Moran process is “the simplest possible stochastic model [with which] to study selection in a finite population” (Nowak, Evolutionary Dynamics: Exploring the Equations of Life, p.94).
 This model allows one to examine the evolutionary process when there are two interacting pheno- or genotypes within a fixed finite population.